 This fireplace has been tested and listed for use with the optional components specified in this manual.
 These optional components may be purchased separately and installed at a later date.
-Installation of an outside air kit will require significant reconstruction and is best if installed at the time of fireplace installation.

 Heat & Glo is a registered trademark of Hearth & Home Technologies.